Salted Butterscotch Brownies

 The brownie is my regular brownie recipe that’s been amped up with Hershey’s Special Dark Cocoa Powder (or you can use your favorite brand of regular or dark cocoa powder), and mini chocolate chips.

-When the hot brownies come out of the oven you pour some of the butterscotch sauce on top.
+When the hot Salted Butterscotch Brownies come out of the oven you pour some of the butterscotch sauce on top.
 Then you let the brownies cool.
 The sauce dries somewhat so it’s no longer drippy (but it’s still sticky).
 Once you cut the brownies to serve, you sprinkle them with a dash of sea or kosher salt for a little salty and sweet finish.

-It was seriously all I could do not to eat the ENTIRE PAN.
+It was seriously all I could do not to eat the ENTIRE PAN of Salted Butterscotch Brownies.

 You’ll have some butterscotch sauce left over.
 It’ll get semi-hardened in a jar on the counter, or harden up in the fridge.
 Microwave it to thin it out and pour it on ice cream.
 Or a spoon.
 (That was dessert the night after our girls’ night, BTW.
 Salted Butterscotch + spoon = happy Dorothy.)

 I’m dying right now.
-I need more of these – STAT!
+I need more of these Salted Butterscotch Brownies – STAT!

 Salted Butterscotch Brownies